MicrosoftDocs/WSL/WSL/install-win10.md

     > ![](media/AppStorage.png)

 3. Once the download has completed, select "Launch".
     This will open a console window.
-Wait for installation to complete then you will be prompted to create your UNIX user account.
+Wait for installation to complete then you will be prompted to create your LINUX user account.
     ![](media/UbuntuInstall.png)

     > **Troubleshooting: Installation failed with error 0x8007007e**